Founded in 1992 Jesse Remington High School is now it's 31st year!

 “Jesse Remington High School is a Christian community of faculty and students pursuing wisdom, knowledge and understanding, and is committed to raising this generation of youth to be effective leaders for Jesus Christ.”

-Woven into the fabric of our emphasis on teaching the mission life has been the development of our Spring Mission Program, where JRHS students have enjoyed journeys to cities as diverse as Washington DC, Philadelphia, NYC, Montreal, Ottawa, Budapest, and Geneva.
-In these cities, students have partnered with some of the best mission organizations available, to give them life-changing experiences.
+Woven into the fabric of our emphasis on teaching the mission life has been the development of our Spring Mission Program, where JRHS students have enjoyed journeys to places as diverse as Washington DC, Philadelphia, NYC, Montreal, Haiti, Hungary, Japan, Switzerland, Appalachia, Detroit and Uganda , andmore.
+Students have partnered with some of the best mission organizations available, to give them life-changing experiences.